-This year, Emily Taylor Center for Women & Gender Equity is partnering with Office of Multicultural Affairs and Raven Book Store to uplift the voices of Black women, femme, and nonbinary writers by participating in The Free Black Women's Library annual reading challenge.
+Throughout 2021, Emily Taylor Center for Women & Gender Equity is partnering with Office of Multicultural Affairs and Raven Book Store to uplift the voices of Black women, femme, and nonbinary writers by participating in The Free Black Women's Library (TFBWL) Reading Challenge.

 A book on Parenting or Child Advocacy